-In contrast to naturopathic doctors, naturopaths have varied levels of education and experience and may obtain this experience in a purely online or correspondence format.
-The education is not accredited by an agency recognized by the U.S. Secretary of Education and will not qualify students to take the NPLEX examination or lead to licensure in any regulated jurisdiction in North America.
+Therefore, unlicensed naturopaths can have varied levels of education and experience, and often from a purely online or correspondence format.
+Such education is not by an agency recognized by the U.S. Secretary of Education and does not qualify students to take the NPLEX examination or- apply for licensure in any regulated jurisdiction in North America.